astropy/astroquery/docs/mast/mast.rst

    >>> from astroquery.mast import Tesscut
    ...
    >>> hdulist = Tesscut.get_cutouts(objectname="Eleonora", product='tica', moving_target=True, size=5, sector=6)
+   Traceback (most recent call last):
    ...
-   InvalidQueryError: Only SPOC is available for moving targets queries.
+   astroquery.exceptions.InvalidQueryError: Only SPOC is available for moving targets queries.

 The `~astroquery.mast.TesscutClass.download_cutouts` function takes a product type ("TICA" or "SPOC", but defaults to "SPOC"), coordinate, cutout size (in pixels or an angular quantity), or object name (e.g. "M104" or "TIC 32449963") and moving target